 Conference Rescheduling Notice:

 PEI Media has been working with our teams, clients and suppliers to monitor the impact of the Novel Coronavirus (COVID-19) outbreak.
-As part of this review, we have made the very difficult decision to reschedule the RCW: The Full 360 Compliance View Forum until 2021.
+As part of this review, we have made the very difficult decision to reschedule the RCW: The Full 360 Compliance View Forum (scheduled for May 7-8, 2020) until 2021.
 The new 2021 dates to be announced soon.

 We apologize for any inconvenience caused, but as always, the safety and health of our participants, community and staff are our priority and we feel this is the best option.

 Regulatory Compliance Watch will be hosting an alternative conference: RCW: The Full 360 Compliance View Forum on November 4-5, 2020 at the Crowne Plaza in Time Square, NY.
 Click here

 If you have any questions, please contact email@example.com

 To view our terms and conditions, click here.

 SEC-registered investment advisers are being examined in historical numbers!
 Recently, enforcement actions against IAs have risen by 32%, there’s been a revamp of the Commission’s advertising rules and there are new cyber security expectations for compliance.
 Additionally, there has been a new laser focus on senior clients and a three part fiduciary duty rule making proposal under consideration.
 As trends and standards develop, IA Compliance professionals are being dominated by regulations.